Tour our Allison’s idyllic Alabama stone cottage lakeside home.

-Calling a 5 bedroom 4-1/2 bathroom home sitting on 4-1/2 acres a European cottage is by way of describing the style of the house our very own Allison and her husband lovingly built on an Alabama lakefront lot.
+Calling a five bedroom four-and-a-half bathroom home sitting on 4-1/2 acres a European cottage is a way of describing the style of the house our Allison and her husband lovingly built on an Alabama lakefront lot.

 Designed by Tulsa architect Jack Arnold – who the couple has never actually met – the house was three years in the planning.
 “I saw a house he’d done in a magazine years ago but never dreamed we would have a house designed by him,” Allison explains.
 “We sent off for his information and came up with a floor plan that would work with our lot.
 We tweaked the plan for a year on and off making interior changes.
 We wanted views of the lake across the whole back of the house.”

 The house looks as deceptively small as a cottage from the front.
 “You don’t ever see the whole house from the front or the back.
-When you come in, you aren’t expecting it,” Allison says.
+When you come in, you aren’t expecting it,” Allison notes.
 She likes that element of surprise.

-While the 3-car garage appears to have a room (traditionally used for guests) above it, this one does not.
+While the 3-car garage appears to have a room above it, this one does not.
 The couple eliminated that.
 The garage connects to the house via a short hallway that opens into the back of the kitchen.

 The front veranda above one of three overhanging porches that help keep the house cool.
 The main entry is to the right of the Mexican-made bench Allison found at a local shop.
 The bentwood rockers were purchased from an Amish wood worker on eBay.